-- " Whether the housing, which is the subject of the request, will be used by an individual disabled under the Acts - " Whether the request for reasonable accommodation is necessary to make specific housing available to an individual with a disability under the Acts. - " Whether the requested reasonable accommodation would impose an undue financial or administrative burden on the City. - " Whether the requested reasonable accommodation would require a fundamental alteration in the nature of a City program or law, including but not limited to land use and zoning. - " Potential impact on surrounding uses. - " Physical attributes of the property and structures. - " Other reasonable accommodations that may provide an equivalent level of benefit.
+- " Whether the housing, which is the subject of the request, will be used by an individual disabled under the Acts. - " Whether the request for reasonable accommodation is necessary to make specific housing available to an individual with a disability under the Acts. - " Whether the requested reasonable accommodation would impose an undue financial or administrative burden on the City. - " Whether the requested reasonable accommodation would require a fundamental alteration in the nature of a City program or law, including but not limited to land use and zoning. - " Potential impact on surrounding uses. - " Physical attributes of the property and structures. - " Other reasonable accommodations that may provide an equivalent level of benefit.

-Program H-34has been included for the City to review the current reasonable accommodation procedure and ensure the required findings are not potential barriers to housing for persons with disabilities.
+Program H-34 has been included for the City to review the current reasonable accommodation procedure and ensure the required findings, specifically the finding regarding potential impacts on surrounding uses, are not potential barriers to housing for persons with disabilities.